weisdd/scripts/zabbix/README.md

 A few examples of how pyzabbix can make your life much easier.

-Note: there's no exception handling in the scripts as they were mainly built for education purposes.
+Note: there's no exception handling in the scripts as they were mainly built for educational purposes.

 ## maps_forgotten_elements.py